 Cumbria, not unlike most areas of the British Isles, is rich in ghost stories and tales of strange apparitions.
 For this reason I’ve selected: a few of my favourite ones published elsewhere; tales told directly to me and not published elsewhere; and an apparition I have direct experience of.

 You have perhaps heard about the Solway Spaceman, but who /what is the mystery figure in white at Furness Abbey?
 A modern-day mystery.

 Headless Monk of Furness Abbey

 “I wasn’t frightened, I’d always been told that the dead can’t hurt you”

-This is a tale told to me by one of two workers from Barrow Council, who watched a figure in black “floating” through the Abbey grounds one winter’s evening in the 1970s.
-The man who recounted the tale was rather pragmatic with regards what he witnessed, however his colleague was “terrified” and wouldn’t get out of the vehicle.
+This is a tale told to me by one of two friends, who watched a figure in black, dressed like a monk in the Abbey grounds one December evening in the 1970s.
+As this spectre got closer to the men, they noticed it was headless!
+As the headless monk walked through one of the Abbey’s ruins, it vanished.
+The man who recounted the tale was rather pragmatic with regards what he witnessed, however his friend was “terrified”.

 The Ulverston Giant

-A tale from Ulverston, as told to me by a good friend, both he, his brother and a group of their friends witnessed this ghost.
-There have been a number of sightings since 1940.
+A tale from Ulverston, as told to me by a good friend.
+Both he, his brother and a group of their friends witnessed this ghost.
+There have been a number of sightings since the 1940s.

 Bjorn, an outlaw from the thirteenth century, is said to haunt the area of Styhead Pass between Wasdale and Borrowdale.
-This spectre is headless, and carries with him a bag full of live cats.
+This spectre is headless, and carries with him a sack full of cats.